Michigan Womyn's Music Festival: Closure in 2015

-Status of property

-In 2017, a nonprofit organization, known as the We Want the Land Coalition, entered into a contract to purchase the land from former festival producer, Lisa Vogel.
-WWTLC intends to make the land accessible to women who want to organize events on it.
-Smaller events were planned for the summer of 2019.
-Fern Fest, an event resembling Michfest, though trans inclusive, was held in August of 2022.

 Operations

 Activities and services

 Attendance at the Michfest ranged from 3,000 to 10,000.
 Women built the stages, ran the lighting and sound systems, made trash collection rounds, served as electricians, mechanics, security, medical and psychological support, cooked meals for thousands over open fire pits, provided childcare, and facilitated workshops covering various topics of interest to the attendees, who were referred to as "festies".
 Up to one month was spent building the festival grounds, and dismantling them at the close of the event.

 Management decisions were made through worker community meetings.
 Community service support included ASL interpretation at performances, mental and physical health care, Alcoholics Anonymous meetings, camping for disabled women, as well as a tent solely for women of color.

 Writing from a personal perspective for The Village Voice in fall 1994, musician and Festival kitchen worker Gretchen Phillips (co-founder of the band Two Nice Girls) said: "I had never seen so many breasts before, so many bare asses, so much damn skin on such a vast terrain.
 I decided to make that weekend all about studying my body issues" and "I've always used Mich as a place to charge my batteries for the rest of the year, planning my life around being there in August and learning my lessons, both fun and hard."

 Male children age four and under were allowed within the festival.
 Childcare for girls and boys under five was provided.
 A summer camp, Brother Sun Boys Camp, was available for boys aged 5 to 10.